Enigmx/YAGPDB-custom-commands/CC: Inf/README.md

 **-inf admin** Show all admin tools where you can add, edit or remove templates.

 # Set up
-Copy the code found in "Regex: \A(-inf)\b" and paste it in a new custom command.
+Copy the code found in "Regex: \A(-inf)\b" and paste it into the response box of a new custom command.
 The trigger type and trigger have to be set up as follows:

 ![pic](../ignore/inf1.png)